shashankkatte/css-2021/03_css_box_model/README.md

 ````

 The white space between div and nav is considered an element which causes the nav element to jump to another line

+## Pseudo Classes `:`

+Pseudo classes help define style of a special state of an element.

+## Pseudo Elements `::`

+Pseudo elements help define the style for specific part of an element.